Murong Jun: Prince of Yan

-In summer 352, Murong Jun's and Ran Min's forces engaged in a major battle.
+In the summer of 352, Murong Jun's and Ran Min's forces engaged in a major battle.
 Murong Ke, in command of Murong Jun's primary forces, tricked Ran Min's infantry into entering the plains, then dealt him a major defeat with attacks by cavalry forces.
 During the heat of the battle, Ran Min's horse was killed; he fell and the Murong troops captured him.
-When Ran was taken to Murong Jun, the latter famously rebuked him: "How could a lowly knave like you have the audacity to be a Pretender to the Throne?" (汝奴仆下才，何得妄称帝) However Ran Min, an ethnic Han, accused Murong Jun of being "an over-ambitious barbarian Pretender" in turn. (尔曹夷狄禽兽之类犹称帝) Enraged, Murong had Ran Min whipped 300 times, exiled and later beheaded; although he soon became apprehensive about the possibilities of Ran's vengeful spirit causing a draught, and eventually Ran was buried with honours.
+When Ran was taken to Murong Jun, the latter rebuked him: "How could a lowly knave like you have the audacity to be a Pretender to the Throne?" (汝奴仆下才，何得妄称帝) However Ran Min, an ethnic Han, accused Murong Jun of being "an over-ambitious barbarian Pretender" (尔曹夷狄禽兽之类犹称帝) in turn.
+Enraged, Murong had Ran Min whipped 300 times, exiled and later beheaded; although he soon became apprehensive about the possibilities of Ran's vengeful spirit causing a draught, and eventually Ran was buried with honours.

 Murong Jun next marched against the Ran Wei capital Ye (in modern Handan, Hebei).
-Ran Wei's crown prince Ran Zhi, Empress Dong, and key officials sought assistance from Jin.
+Ran Wei's crown prince Ran Zhi, Empress Dong, and key officials sought assistance from the Jin.